personalshiva/anirust/README.md

     alt="anirust">
 </p>

-Anirust is a CLI tool to watch and download anime.
+Anirust is a CLI tool to watch anime.

 Inspired by (☞ﾟヮﾟ)☞ <a href="https://github.com/pystardust/ani-cli">ani-cli</a>